hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 *For more MapStore/MapLoader code samples please see [here](https://github.com/hazelcast/hazelcast-code-samples/tree/master/distributed-map/mapstore/src/main/java).*
 <br></br>

-Hazelcast supports read-through, write-through, and write-behind persistence modes which are explained in below subsections.
+Hazelcast supports read-through, write-through, and write-behind persistence modes which are explained in the subsections below.

-#### Read-Through
+#### Using Read-Through Persistence

 If an entry does not exist in the memory when an application asks for it, Hazelcast asks your loader implementation to load that entry from the data store.
 If the entry exists there, the loader implementation gets it, hands it to Hazelcast, and Hazelcast puts it into the memory.
 This is read-through persistence mode.

-#### Write-Through
+#### Setting Write-Through Persistence

 `MapStore` can be configured to be write-through by setting the `write-delay-seconds` property to **0**.
 This means the entries will be put to the data store synchronously.